Dunlop Rubber: Pneumatic Tyre

 The late 1880s was a period of great demand for John Kemp Starley's new safety bicycles.
 Pneumatic Tyre began cycle tyre production in Belfast in late 1890, and quickly expanded to fill consumer demand.
-However, in 1890, J B Dunlop's patent was withdrawn.
+However, in 1890, J. B. Dunlop's patent was withdrawn.
 It had been discovered that Robert William Thomson had first patented the pneumatic tyre in 1845.
-J B Dunlop and Harvey du Cros together worked through the ensuing considerable difficulties.
+J. B. Dunlop and Harvey du Cros together worked through the ensuing considerable difficulties.
 They employed inventor Charles Kingston Welch and also acquired other rights and patents which allowed them to protect their business's position to some extent.

 In the early 1890s, Pneumatic Tyre established divisions in Europe and North America, sending there four of du Cros's six sons.
-Factories were established overseas because foreign patents rights would only be maintained if the company was engaged in active manufacture where its tyres were sold.
+Factories were established overseas, because foreign patents rights would only be maintained if the company was engaged in active manufacture where its tyres were sold.
 Pneumatic Tyre partnered with local cycle firms such as Clement Cycles in France and Adler in Germany in order to limit the necessary capital expenditure.
-An American business was established in the USA in 1893 with a factory in Buffalo, New York after Harvey du Cros junior was old enough (21) to sign the necessary deeds.
+An American business was established in the US in 1893 with a factory in Buffalo, New York, after Harvey du Cros junior was old enough (21) to sign the necessary deeds.

-In 1893 home manufacture was relocated from Belfast and Dublin to Coventry, the centre of the British cycle industry.
+In 1893, home manufacture was relocated from Belfast and Dublin to Coventry, the centre of the British cycle industry.
 The Dublin Corporation had launched a case against Pneumatic Tyre, claiming nuisance from the smell of rubber and naphtha.
 Pneumatic Tyre soon spread developing interests in Birmingham.
-The following year a major interest was taken in their component supplier Byrne Bros India Rubber of Lichfield Road, Aston Birmingham.
+The following year a major interest was taken in their component supplier Byrne Bros India Rubber of Lichfield Road, Aston, Birmingham.
 The same year du Cros started Cycle Components Manufacturing in Selly Oak to supply inner tubes.

 Dunlop Pneumatic Tyre

-J B Dunlop resigned in 1895, and sold most of his interest in Pneumatic Tyre.
-In 1896 Harvey Du Cros persuaded his board to sell Pneumatic Tyre to financier Ernest Terah Hooley for £3 million.
+J. B. Dunlop resigned in 1895, and sold most of his interest in Pneumatic Tyre.
+In 1896, Harvey Du Cros persuaded his board to sell Pneumatic Tyre to financier Ernest Terah Hooley for £3 million.
 Hooley drummed up support by offering financial journalists cheap shares and appointing aristocrats to the board, and quickly sold the business again, this time as the Dunlop Pneumatic Tyre Company, for £5 million, providing a gross profit to Hooley's syndicate including du Cros of £1.7 million.

 Associate and supplier Byrne Bros India Rubber, at their Manor Rubber Mills, Aston Cross, had moved from making tyre and tube components to complete inner tubes and covers.
-In June 1896 du Cros formed a new company, Rubber Tyre Manufacturing, to acquire Byrne Bros.
-E J Byrne was contracted to be managing director for five years.
+In June 1896, du Cros formed a new company, Rubber Tyre Manufacturing, to acquire Byrne Bros.
+E. J. Byrne was contracted to be managing director for five years.